ManojGrumbledorf/Thread-Detection-System/README.md

 Level 6: Develop Automated Response Mechanisms
 Level 7: Integrate with SOC Dashboard for Real-Time Monitoring 💡 Why AI in Cybersecurity?
 Artificial Intelligence has the potential to transform cybersecurity by enabling faster and more accurate threat detection, reducing human error, and automating response mechanisms.
-This project aims to explore these benefits and create a system that can proactively secure digital infrastructures.
+This project explores these benefits and creates a system that can proactively secure digital infrastructures.

 🛠️ Tools and Technologies:
 Python for programming and implementation